D'Chrome Foster

-Serge Thony (known under the stage name D'Chrome Foster) is an American singer and actor.
+Serge Thony (known under the stage name D'Chrome Foster) is an American singer, rapper and actor.

 Life and career

 Serge Thony was born and raised in Flatbush, Brooklyn, son of Caribbean parents.
 Throughout his teenage years he strove to perfect his musical style, while working as a MC alongside renowned hip hop artists like Immortal Technique or Jin and performing in clubs in the LES, Jersey and Brooklyn.
 He graduated from State University of New York with a B.A. degree, later attended Rutgers University and achieved the degree of Master in Fine Arts.

 D'Chrome Foster has involved himself in the feminist cause and has expressed disapproval for the fact in the hip hop culture women are objectified and denied liberties and positive image awarded to men.
 The #LoveMyBounce campaign was created and launched in honor of 2015 International Women's Day by STK MKT Entertainment and D'Chrome Foster to raise awareness of gender inequality, starting with violence against women, to erase the social stigma of identifying as a survivor of abuse, and to be a platform by which there can be elevated organizations that are dedicated to the cause.